Plantation Shutters: Versatile Window Treatment

 Terri had a good question regarding if you put shutters in one window, should you put them in every window on that level of the home.
 Let me back up a tiny bit and tell you how I shuttered my home and what most folks and designers preferred to do when I worked in that field.

 After I fell in love with shutters and knew that’s what I wanted in my home, I called a local shutter company and I convinced them they needed to hire me as a sales person!
 I knew it would be the perfect job for me since my son was young and in elementary school.
 I could work the hours that fit his school schedule.
-They took me up on my offer and I LOVED what I did for the 5 years I worked for them.
+They took me up on my offer and I LOVED what I did during the 5 years I worked for them.

-Here’s the general idea on how to use plantation shutters within a home: if you use them in one window in a room, you need to use them in every window of THAT room.
+Here’s the general idea on how to use plantation shutters within a home: If you use them in one window in a room, you need to use them in every window of THAT room.
 In other words, if a bedroom has 4 windows and you put shutters in that room, you need to shutter all four windows.

 Now, on to Terri’s question…it isn’t necessary to do the entire level or floor of a home.
-Every homeowner or designer will have a different goal.
-A popular choice by most homeowners is installing plantation shutters on all the windows on the front of a home to give the home a nice uniform look for curb appeal.
+A popular choice by many homeowners is to use plantation shutters on all the windows on the front of a home to give the home a nice uniform look for curb appeal.
+If that’s not in the budget, another option is to combine shutters and wood blinds.
+Some folks go with shutters in the rooms where they will entertain (dining, formal living area, family room, kitchen) and use wood blinds in the bedrooms.

-Another option I’ve seen a lot folks do when they are trying to combine shutters and wood blinds is to use shutters in the rooms where you entertain (dining, formal living area, family room, kitchen) and use wood blinds in the bedrooms.
 OR, some folks just want plantation shutters in the more formal areas, like the dining room and formal living room.
-Then, to save a little expense, they will use wood blinds in the more casual areas like the family room, kitchen and bedrooms.
+Then, to save a little, they will use wood blinds in the more casual areas like the family room, kitchen and bedrooms.

-BTW, think twice about doing “half” shutters…where you shutter only the lower half of a window.
+Think twice about doing “half” shutters…where you shutter only the lower half of a window.
 That tends to be a popular choice for breakfast rooms and folks almost always regret that decision later when they realize they are not getting enough sun control.

 Louver size: